davidkml/vc-made-simple/README.md

 -   **data integrity and assurance** by comparing every file retrieved from the repository with the cryptographic hash of the file’s contents at the time it was committed— in this way, serving as a checksum, ensuring archived data cannot be corrupted or altered without the system knowing
 -   **an intermediate staging area** where users may review and manage changes before committing them to the repository

-Vms was designed with the intent of introducing a means of version control that is accessible to a users of diverse backgrounds, especially those not versed in the knowledge needed to navigate and comprehend some of Git’s more cryptic commands and help text relating to its internal structures and implementation.
-Vms is run on the command line using commands that perform the most important and commonly used operations of Git while also being intuitive, semantic, safe, and simple.
+Vms was implemented with the goal of maintaining many of the design philosophies, structures, and features that make Git a powerful version control system while also providing a simpler interface.
+It features a reduced set of commands and options, instead focusing on the use of easy-to-understand primitives to accomplish version control tasks.
+It was also designed to abstract lower level structures like the HEAD pointer, exhibit intuitive behavior and syntax, and provide a safe, performant, and robust experience.

+This project was not developed to be a replacement for Git.
+At its core, it is a personal learning project started in my free time to develop a deeper understanding of the decisions and challenges underlying the design of a software system like Git.

-Whether users try Vms as a simple alternative to some of the more complex version control systems or simply as a stepping stone for learning the basics of version control, I hope it is in some way helpful!
+However, I still hope that the end product will somehow make version control more accessible to users of diverse background, it serves to be a simple alternative to some of the more complex version control systems or simply a stepping stone for learning the basics of version control.

-This personal project started in my free time as a learning exercise in understanding the decisions and challenges involved in designing a software system like git, as well as an exercise in C++ programming.

-For more reading about the considerations, under-the-hood details, and specifications involved in the design of Vms, see my [design documentation](docs/DESIGN.md).

 ## Getting started